 • At 9.5%: $83,191 ÷ 0.095 = $875,694

-IRR targeting: for a value-add retail investment with meaningful lease rollover risk, a 15–20% leveraged IRR is a reasonable hurdle.
+IRR targeting: For a value-add retail investment with meaningful lease rollover risk, a 15–20% leveraged IRR is a reasonable hurdle.
 At $875,000, the base case IRR is 24.58% — above the hurdle with room for the lease story to go sideways.

 Financing at $875,000 purchase price